-In addition to the information contained within the 303(b) and 303(d) reports, the Des Plaines River Watershed Workgroup (DRWW) founded in 2014, on behalf of its members, monitors water quality in the Des Plaines River and tributaries, prioritize and implement water quality improvement projects, and secure grant funding to offset the cost.
+In addition to the information contained within the 303(b) and 303(d) reports, the Des Plaines River Watershed Workgroup (DRWW) founded in 2015, on behalf of its members, monitors water quality in the Des Plaines River and tributaries, prioritize and implement water quality improvement projects, and secure grant funding to offset the cost.
 Monitoring data will allow for a greater understanding of the water quality impairments, identify priority restoration activities, and track water quality improvements.
 The Workgroup is committed to an approach for attaining water quality standards that focuses on stakeholder involvement, monitoring, and locally led decision-making based on sound science.
-Comprehensive baseline monitoring has been completed at 69 sites for water chemistry, sediment chemistry and biology.
-Flow monitoring began in late 2016.
 An annual water chemistry monitoring report was submitted to IL EPA in March 2017, which covers the NPDES II monitoring requirements for MS4 communities that are DRWW members.
-A Des Plaines River Watershed monitoring strategy was completed in February 2016 and updated in March 2017; a monitoring program report is intended to be submitted to IEPA by January 31, 2018.
+A Des Plaines River Watershed monitoring strategy was completed in February 2016 and updated in March 2017; a monitoring program report was submitted to IEPA in January 2018.
+DRWW's comprehensive monitoring program includes chemical, physical and biological assessments during the current YR15 reporting period, DRWW's monitoring program includes: Water/Sediment sampling and analysis at 50 Monitoring Locations for 2017; Bioassessment monitoring at 23 monitoring locations; Continuous water quality monitoring with data sondes and chlorophyll a sampling and analysis at 14 Monitoring Locations; and Flow Monitoring data collection at 21 sites.
+An annual water chemistry monitoring report was submitted to IL EPA in March 2017, which covers the NPDES II monitoring requirements for MS4 communities that are DRWW members.